PEAT. The whisper of the word feels Scottish.

 Its owners have worked tirelessly and paid attention to every detail to ensure a service and experience that is truly special and memorable.

-The location, close to so many outstanding links courses in The Kingdom of Fife -read our review of golf in Fife here – is another superb advantage.
+The location, near so many outstanding links golf courses, is another superb advantage.

 You can easily reach the links at Elie, Lundin, Leven and Crail or head inland to beautiful Ladybank.

 There are 36 holes at nearby Fairmont St Andrews resort, The Dukes Course and the seven courses operated by St Andrews Links Trust – including the newest Castle Course.

 Like the subtle taste of fine Malts – and its peat fired finish – the great luxury of Hawkswood House and The Roundel was hewn from humble beginnings and by moving plenty of earth and dirt.

 Prices – from £700 per night per house/ can fluctuate during peak season